 Inaugural St. Claire Signature Award Presented to Susie Halbleib, RN

-St. Claire HealthCare and the Sisters of Notre Dame bestowed the inaugural St. Claire Signature Award to Susie Halbleib, RN, for dedicating her life to the service of humanity during its annual Signature Event.
+UK St. Claire and the Sisters of Notre Dame bestowed the inaugural St. Claire Signature Award to Susie Halbleib, RN, for dedicating her life to the service of humanity during its annual Signature Event.

-“Susie, we are honoring you, one of our heroines, for all you have done for the people of Morehead, the surrounding counties, and especially for what you mean to St. Claire HealthCare and to the Sisters of Notre Dame,” said Sr. Mary Joell Overman, SND.
+“Susie, we are honoring you, one of our heroines, for all you have done for the people of Morehead, the surrounding counties, and especially for what you mean to UK St. Claire and to the Sisters of Notre Dame,” said Sr. Mary Joell Overman, SND.

 Susie began her nursing career by traveling to Clay County in 1947 to work as a nurse at Oneida Maternity Hospital, where she met Dr. Claire Louise Caudill.
 Susie and Dr. Louise ultimately joined forces and traveled back to Dr. Louise’s hometown of Morehead to establish their first medical practice.
 The pair spent much of the next decade traveling house to house in Rowan and surrounding counties delivering babies together.
 The team is credited with delivering more than 8,000 babies over the years.